Police: Explosives found in car following chase in Loris

 Jordan told officers that the item wrapped in tape had been broken and that he used duct tape to secure it, according to the report.
 Jordan says he and Jenerette were playing dice when they heard gunshots and fled.
 Jordan told officers the Tahoe belongs to him and he had no idea Jenerette had a gun.

-Jenerette has been charged with possession with intent to distribute crack cocaine, possession with intent to distribute narcotics Schedule 1 and Schedule 2, and unlawful carrying of a pistol.
+Jenerette has been charged with possession with intent to distribute crack cocaine, possession with intent to distribute narcotics schedule I and schedule II, and unlawful carrying of a pistol.